 MWAA reported the Task Order for the design of Old Meadow Road was negotiated, and cost of the final design is \$382,737.
 The Notice to Proceed was issued on March 20, 2017.
-ROW/Utility coordination meetings have been held and utility relocation has begun.
-Old Meadow Road construction is expected to be completed by September 30, 2019.
+ROW/Utility coordination meetings have been held and utility relocation has been completed with the exception of Zayo and Summit.
+Old Meadow Road construction is expected to be completed by December 23, 2019.